Skip to main content

 Authentication

-Rootprint uses three authentication modes, depending on the endpoint.
+Rootprint uses these authentication modes, depending on the endpoint.

 Use caseAuth methodWhere to get it

-Send logs over NDJSON or OTLPIngest API key (bearer)Settings → API keys
+Send logs over NDJSON or OTLPIngest API key (bearer, prefix lwit_)Settings → API keys

 Check healthNoneGET /api/health is public